-• Monitoring the annual risk assessment review and revision process across the Trust

-- Monitoring the workplace inspections and active monitoring process across the Trust - Monitoring provision for the inspection and maintenance of work equipment throughout the Trust, including the statutory examination and testing of specific equipment - Monitoring the management of asbestos, legionella, fire risk assessment and all property compliance issues for each site - Monitoring accidents and near misses across the Trust - Producing updates for the Trust Board and advising them of current standards across the Trust, including property statutory compliance issues (eg. asbestos/legionella/fire risk/gas/electricity), activity risk assessment compliance and monitoring, staff training, accident and near miss data - Monitoring the keeping of records of all health and safety activities - Monitoring staff training - Overseeing the control of contractors on site when work is being undertaken - Ensuring only contractors who are capable of working safely are selected and engaged for higher risk work they are accredited, this includes any sub-contractors - Providing support to all schools within the Trust with regards to health and safety - Ensuring the Trust is audited annually in regard to health and safety
+- Monitoring the annual risk assessment review and revision process across the Trust - Monitoring the workplace inspections and active monitoring process across the Trust - Monitoring provision for the inspection and maintenance of work equipment throughout the Trust, including the statutory examination and testing of specific equipment - Monitoring the management of asbestos, legionella, fire risk assessment and all property compliance issues for each site - Monitoring accidents and near misses across the Trust - Producing updates for the Trust Board and advising them of current standards across the Trust, including property statutory compliance issues (eg. asbestos/legionella/fire risk/gas/electricity), activity risk assessment compliance and monitoring, staff training, accident and near miss data - Monitoring the keeping of records of all health and safety activities - Monitoring staff training - Overseeing the control of contractors on site when work is being undertaken - Ensuring only contractors who are capable of working safely are selected and engaged for higher risk work they are accredited, this includes any sub-contractors - Providing support and advice to the Headteacher/Principal, where required. - Providing support to all schools within the Trust with regards to health and safety - Ensuring the Trust is audited annually in regard to health and safety